n1xerii/com.nixerii.gifframes/README.md

 # GIFFRAMES
- A KDE plugin for adding and playing gifs on the desktop.
+ A KDE Plasma widget for adding and playing gifs on the desktop.